MapInfo TAB and MIF/MID

 String fields without an assigned width are treated as 254 characters.

-FORMAT=MIF: To create MIF/MID instead of TAB files (TAB is the default).
+FORMAT=[TAB/MIF]: To create MIF/MID instead of TAB files

-SPATIAL_INDEX_MODE=QUICK/OPTIMIZED: The default is QUICK force “quick spatial index mode”.
-In this mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
-This can be set to OPTIMIZED in GDAL 2.0 to generate optimized spatial index.
+QUICK.
+In QUICK mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
+This can be set to OPTIMIZED to generate optimized spatial index.